Yogita-1327/GigGuard/README.md

 **⚙️ Core Idea**

-Risk prediction → Weekly coverage → Disruption detected → Automatic claim → Instant payout Workers enroll in a **weekly micro-insurance plan that protects their income** when disruption conditions are detected.
+Risk prediction → Weekly coverage → Disruption detected → Automatic claim → Instant payout.

+Workers enroll in a **weekly micro-insurance plan that protects their income** when disruption conditions are detected.

 ---